JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 ### App Service authentication isues

-If you're having issues with App Service authentication, you might want to start by analyzing with browser developer tools and pay special attention to the _redirec url:
+If you're having issues with App Service authentication, you might want to start by analyzing with browser developer tools and pay special attention to the _redirect url_:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/redirect.png" %}